MedDataMuse/MedDataMuse/README.md

 🗃️Data Management 📊Advanced Statistics 👁️‍🗨️Data Visualization/Dashboard  ⚙️Machine Learning

-🔁Process Automation ⛏️Data Mining 💬Scientific Communication
+🔁Process Automation ⛏️Data Mining 💬Scientific Communication ✍️Protocol design for mission/study completion

 ⚡ I'm a quick study and can master any business intelligence software, despite their extensive variety(it's crazy how many there are!😄), often preferring to custom-program specific functions in RStudio for tailored solutions